IBM/dbb/Templates/JenkinsPipeline/README.md

 The pipeline implements the following stages
 * `Checkout` stage to the Git repository to a workspace directory on z/OS Unix System Services using the integrated Git Plugin of Jenkins.
-* `Pipeline Setup` computing the settings for subsequent stages, that are displayed in the `Parameters and Values' stage.
+* `Pipeline Setup` computing the settings for subsequent stages, that are displayed in the `Parameters and Values` stage.
 * `Build` stage
   * to invoke zAppBuild via the [dbbBuild.sh](../Common-Backend-Scripts/README.md#42---dbbbuildsh) Common Backend script,
   * to publish log files to the Jenkins build result.